-Inland Empire at Ontario, CA - Located east of Los Angeles at the foot of the San Gabriel mountains, our California center serves a highly diverse, fast-growing community.
-We are becoming known as a great place to finish the bachelor's degree that many people only begin, and for teachers to earn their master's degrees.
+Inland Empire at Ontario, CA - Located east of Los Angeles at the foot of the San Gabriel mountains, our California center serves a very diverse, fast-growing community.
+We are becoming known as a great place to complete a bachelor's degree.
+School nurses and credentialled teachers attend for the master of education degree they need for career advancement.